MariusEco/events-app/README.md

 This application allows users to manage events, tickets, participants, and related information through a basic Java console program.

 # Available Actions
-• Add new event
+• Add new event (supports sport, cultural, and business event types)

+• List all available events

 • Remove event

-• Update event details
+• Update event details (date, description, location)

-• Book ticket
+• Add ticket for an event

-• Generate event schedule
+• List all available tickets for an event

 • Search events (by location/name/date)

-• Generate revenue report
+• Add sponsors

-• List sponsors
+• List all-time sponsors and their contributions (sorted alphabetically)

-• Count participants/volunteers
+• Add participants/volunteers for an event

-• Submit review

-• Display event reviews
+• Count participants/volunteers for an event

 # System Objects
-• Event

-• SportEvent

-• CulturalEvent

-• BusinessEvent

-• Location

-• Participant

-• Ticket

-• Sponsor

-• Volunteer

-• Review
+• **Event** - Base class for all events

+• **SportEvent** - Specialized event with sport type information

+• **CulturalEvent** - Specialized event with cultural theme information

+• **BusinessEvent** - Specialized event with industry information

+• **Participant** - Represents an event attendee

+• **Ticket** - Represents an event ticket with price and type

+• **Sponsor** - Represents an event sponsor with contribution amount

+• **Volunteer** - Specialized participant with assigned role